duvan094/react-template/README.md

 # React template
-This is a basic React Next template to get started easily with a page with router.
+This is a basic React Next template to get started easily with a page with router 🛠️

 ## Below is basic auto generated readme